hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Spark Notebooks
 The Spark notebooks below form the core of the data pipeline, managing the decompression, parsing, and analysis of chess game data.
 They can be found in [this folder](https://github.com/hieuimba/Lichess-Spark-DataPipeline/tree/main/default-pipeline/databricks/notebooks).

-Here is a brief description of each one followed by a more detailed explaination of the parsing process:
+Here is a brief description of each notebook:

 - `1-decompress-file`: Extracts the data file from Raw layer to Bronze layer
-- `2-parse-games`: Parses data from Bronze to Silver layer, converting from PGN to Parquet format
+- `2-parse-games`: Parses data from Bronze to Silver layer, converting it from PGN to Parquet format
-- `3-analyze-games`: Template for custom Spark logic (filtering, enhancing, or aggregating data)
+- `3-analyze-games`: Analyzes the parsed chess games and saves the result in the Gold layer.
+Input your custom Spark logic here to transform the data as needed
-- `0-run-all`: Orchestrates the execution of the above notebooks
+- `0-run-all`: Orchestrates the execution of the above notebooks.

+In the `2-parse-games` notebook, the parsing process involves several key steps to transform the decompressed PGN data file into the Parquet format.
+Here's a detailed explanation:

+1. Reading Decompressed Data: The parsing process starts by reading the decompressed PGN data file into a DataFrame, where each row represents a single line from the original file.

+2. Extracting Key and Value Information: Key and Value information are extracted from each line.
+For example, keys like Event, Site, Date, etc., are identified and their corresponding values are extracted.

-In the `2-parse-games` notebook, the parsing process starts by reading the decompressed data file into a DataFrame, where each row represents a single line from the original file.
-From there, the Key and Value information is extracted, and a start-of-game identifier called GameID is assigned to the Event tag.
-This effectively groups each Event line and the lines following it into a unique game:
+3. Assigning GameIDs: A start-of-game identifier called GameID is assigned to the Event tag.
+This identifier effectively groups each Event line and the lines following it into a unique game:

 ![notebook](https://github.com/user-attachments/assets/c354bf75-6790-401c-a67c-07c605677c41)

-Once every lines are assigned with their GameIDs, a pivot operation transforms a group of lines with the same GameID into one game record, resulting in the final table:
+4. Pivot Operation: Once every lines are assigned with their GameIDs, a pivot operation transforms the grouped lines with the same GameID into one game record.
+This results in a final table where each row represents a complete game with all its attributes:

 ![notebook2](https://github.com/user-attachments/assets/38b7dfe2-7db9-44c3-b16d-4668341853db)

-However, this pivot operation is potentially expensive as it requires the whole dataset to be shuffled into a single partition before processing.
-This happens because the data needs to be sorted in a particular order for the GameIDs to be correctly assigned.
-Considering the size of the dataset, this can lead to massive data spills and significantly slow down the processing time.
+This pivot operation can be computationally expensive as it requires sorting the entire dataset to correctly assign the GameID to each line.
+In the background, Spark moves (or shuffles) the data into a single partition, which can lead to massive data spills and significantly slow down processing time due to the dataset's size.

-To overcome this issue, the data file needed to be split into chunks first during the decompression step in `1-decompress-file` before being passed to `2-parse-games` for parsing.
-Afterwards, the `concurrent.futures` module is used to process the chunks in parallel and enable concurrent processing across all cores.
+To address this issue, the data file is split into smaller chunks during the decompression step in the `1-decompress-file` notebook.
+These chunks are then passed to the `2-parse-games` notebook for parsing.
+The idea is that each chunk will still be parsed in a single partition but since their size is now significantly smaller, Spark can handle them efficiently without spilling.

+Additionally, the `concurrent.futures` module is used to process these chunks in parallel.
+This approach effectively distributes parallel jobs to all nodes at the same time, ensuring each node is occupied with one chunk of data at a time, optimizing for processing efficiency.

 ## Application